Keparoo/Tuttitracks/README.md

 #### Search

-The search page will allow you to enter artist, track name, album name genre or year or any combination to search for tracks
+The search page will allow you to enter artist, track name, album name, genre, year, or any combination to search for tracks.
 The search will redirect you to a page that will show you the search criteria you entered and display a list of matching tracks.
 30 second clips of the tracks can be played
 Mousing over the tracks will display the audio features for the track